raymondtith00-hash/Wazuh-SIEM-Threat-Detection-and-Triage-Home-Lab/README.md

-# Wazuh Home SOC Lab
+# Wazuh SIEM Threat Detection Lab

 ## Overview
 The goal of this lab is to simulate real-world cyber attacks, monitor endpoint and network activity, investigate security events, and perform vulnerability assessments.